vittorioromeo/vr-game-checklist/README.md

 #### No Turning

-- [ ] My game allows controller-based turning to be completely disabled for players desiring a more immersive room-scale experience and to avoid accidental thumbstick presses.
+- [ ] My game allows controller-based turning to be completely disabled for players desiring a more immersive room-scale experience and to prevent accidental thumbstick inputs.

 #### Left-Handed Support